nlp-tlp/gqvis/README.md

     ]
     d3_graph.visualise(nodes, links)

 This will create a graph visualisation with three nodes ("Bob", "Jelly", "Alice"), and two links (Bob eats chicken, Alice likes Bob).
-You can have other properties (such as `"age": 45` on Bob) but they aren't included in the visualisation just yet.
+You can have other properties (such as `"age": 45` on Bob) - they'll be shown in the tooltip when hovering over a node.

 ### Visualising the result of a Neo4j Cypher query